iBDFrankfurt/APProVe/README.md

 #---------------------------------------------------------------------------------------------------------
 # ==== Frontend URL ====
-# ProSkive-Bio is best used with 3 subdomains.
+# APProVe is best used with 3 subdomains.
 # One for Keycloak, one for the frontend and one for the API-Gateway.
 PROSKIVE_SELF_URL=https://subdomain2.your-domain.com